ethLengfeld/js-dev-final-capstone-starter-whack-a-mole/README.md

 #### 2. `showAndHide(hole)`

-The purpose of this function is to show and hide the mole given a delay time and the hole where the mole is hidden.
+The purpose of this function is to show and hide the mole givenel a day time and the hole where the mole is hidden.
 You'll need to call the `toggleVisibility()` function that you just created.
 First, call the function so that it adds the `show` class.
 Then, inside the `setTimeout()`, the `toggleVisibility()` function will also need to be called so that it removes the `show` class.
 You will also need to set the delay that is given as a parameter.

 ```js
 function showAndHide(hole, delay){